The Adventures of a Boy Called Wolf

-The boy trembled as he sat alone in the jail cell, fearful of what would happen next.
+Caleb trembled as he sat alone in the jail cell, fearful of what would happen next.
 Whatever happened, he knew it would be bad.

 He knew he had big trouble.
 It was his fault and he would be punished.
-The deputy sheriff would soon return to send him back to the foster home.
-Or worse.
+The deputy sheriff would soon return to send him back to the foster home, or worse.

-The boy knew what he had done bad, very bad, but he didn't think he had a choice.
+The boy knew that what he had done was bad, very bad, but he didn't think he had a choice.
 He had spent the last few dollars of his allowance on food three days before.
 When he was caught, he felt like what he imagined dying would be like.
 He wished he could just sink into the pavement.
 He completely forgot how hungry he had been.

-The deputy led the boy to his office down the street and proceeded to interrogate the boy, but couldn't get any information out of him.
+The deputy led the boy to his office, down the street, and proceeded to interrogate the boy, but couldn't get any information out of him.

 The boy had been questioned by the police before; he played it tough, keeping quiet.
 He knew that one word could expose him and where he had come from.
 It's too hard to keep a secret, so he kept his focus on the wall clock behind the deputy.
 He heard the deputy's words but he didn't let them sink in.